 This is one of your goals!
-To be paid to raise money for your superhero, enjoy a week of tropical adventure and be good at it is an outstanding impossible sounding competition goal for anyone!
-Your team starts by raising Par ($3,000) for your hero.
-At the end of the competition, your hero must recieve at least 50% of the teams net profit.
-The team can freely spend the other 50% but the superhero must recieve at least double of what any other team member or contractor is paid.
+Volunteering is the best choice, but what if you were so great at supporting your hero that you were paid to raise money!
+You would also enjoy a week of tropical adventure and then be recognized for your great results!
+This is an outstanding impossible sounding competition goal for anyone!
+Your team starts by raising Par ($3,000 gift) for your hero.
+At the end of the competition, your hero must receive at least 50% of the teams net profit.
+The team can freely spend the other 50% but the superhero must receive at least double of what any other team member or contractor is paid.

 How much money does this web site keep when I support a team?

 ZERO.
 When you find a team that you want to support, you follow the link to that team and buy products, services or advertising directly from them.
 They manage their own finances, strategy and all aspects of their business that supports their hero.